 international teaching and research initiatives centered on the liberal arts.

 He is the author of Another Country: German Intellectuals, Unification and National Identity (Yale UP, 2000;Chinese translation), A Dangerous Mind: Carl Schmitt in Post-War European

 Thought (Yale UP, 2003;German, French, Japanese, Greek, and Chinese translations); he is also the editor of Memory and Power in Post-War Europe: Studies in the Presence of the Past, (Cambridge UP 2002) and German Ideologies since 1945: Studies in the Political Thought and Culture of the Bonn Republic (Palgrave 2003).
 His book Constitutional

 Patriotism was published by Princeton University Press in 2007 (Chinese, Serbian, Greek, Turkish, and Korean translations); an expanded and revised German edition was published by Suhrkamp in 2010.

-His history of political thought in twentieth-century Europe, Contesting Democracy,was published by Yale University Press in the summer of 2011 (Italian, French, German, Swedish, Russian, and Serbian translations); his book Furcht und Freiheit: Ein anderer Liberalismus will be published by Suhrkamp in 2013; his Christian Democracy: A New Intellectual History, based on his Carlyle Lectures in 2011, is forthcoming with Harvard University Press.
+His history of political thought in twentieth-century Europe, Contesting Democracy,was published by Yale University Press in the summer of 2011 (Italian, French, German, Swedish, Russian, Polish, Chinese, and Serbian translations).
+His book Was ist Populismus? was published by Suhrkamp in April 2016; the University of Pennsylvania Press brought out an American version in September of 2016; the book has been published or is scheduled to be published in nine other languages so far.
+Mueller's book Furcht und Freiheit: Ein anderer Liberalismus will also be published by Suhrkamp; his Christian Democracy: A New Intellectual History, based on his Carlyle Lectures in Oxford, is forthcoming with Harvard University Press.